Task-Aware Variational Adversarial Active Learning: Related Works

-Data distribution-based approach exploits both labeled and unlabeled data to form sample selection rules so that selected samples are far from the distribution of labeled data and have the most well-representative information of unlabeled pool.
-For example, clustering for unlabeled data could help to choose samples from clusters so that they are from diverse clusters, not from one or small number of clusters~\cite{nguyen2004active}.
-Expected error reduction using hierarchical clustering was developed to select active samples in a graph based semi-supervised framework~\cite{mac2014hierarchical}.
-An objective function with diversity constrain was proposed to impose more diversity on the subset of data pool for multi-class active learning~\cite{yang2015multi}.

-Recently, there have also been some works on data distribution-based active learning with deep neural networks.
-Core set approach was developed that minimizes the distance between labeled data point and unlabeled data pool with intermediate feature information of trained convolutional neural network models~\cite{sener2017active}.
-Recently, \citealt{sinha2019variational} proposed VAAL to train variational auto encoder (VAE) that captures the representing information of both labeled data and unlabeled data and to adopt adversarial learning to discriminate unlabeled data point from labeled data using the information from the latent space of the trained encoder of the VAE.
+Task-agnostic approach exploits both labeled and unlabeled data to form sample selection rules so that selected samples are far from the distribution of labeled data and have the most well-representative information of unlabeled pool.
+Clustering unlabeled data could help to choose samples from diverse clusters, not from one or small number of clusters~\cite{nguyen2004active}.
+Expected error reduction using hierarchical clustering was developed for active sampling in a semi-supervised framework~\cite{mac2014hierarchical}.
+An objective function with diversity constrain was proposed to impose diversity on the subset of data pool for multi-class AL~\cite{yang2015multi}.
+Recently, there have also been works on task-agnostic AL with DNNs.
+Core-set approach was proposed that minimizes the distance between labeled data and unlabeled data pool with intermediate feature information of trained convolutional DNN models~\cite{sener2017active}.
+Gudovskiy~\textit{et al.}~\cite{gudovskiy2020deep} proposed to minimize distribution shift between unlabeled training set and weakly-labeled validation set for semi-supervised AL. Sinha \textit{et al.}~\cite{sinha2019variational} proposed VAAL to train VAE that captures the representing information of both labeled and unlabeled data with adversarial learning to discriminate unlabeled samples from labeled data using the latent space information in the VAE.

-Our work falls into the data distribution-based approach, an extension of VAAL to incorporate task related information into the VAE framework.
-We conjecture that our proposed framework can accommodate both global data distribution structure and local task-related information so that high performance and reliability can be achieved.
-Both our proposed work and the work of~\citealt{tran2019bayesian} use deep generative models, but the ways of using them are quite different and our work is using unlabeled data to train the VAE while \citealt{tran2019bayesian} does not.
-Thus, both methods are not competing with each other, rather could be complementing each other.